 Lille Metro Information

-The Lille metro entered its name in the record books for, it was the first metro station in the world to use the VAL system.
-With a grand entrance, the metro began operations in the year 1983.
-With the VAL system in use, it was the only metro system to boast a fully automated driverless metro, in the whole of Europe.
-Connecting the suburbs with the city center, the 45 km long system runs on 2 lines, serving 60 stations in total.
-It proves to be an important means of public transport along with the busses and trams in Lille and boasts of an annual ridership of $99 million (2011).
+The Lille metro went down in history as the first metro in the world to use the VAL system.
+The metro was inaugurated with a grand ceremony in 1983.
+Using the VAL system, it was the only metro system in Europe to have a fully automated, driverless metro.
+Connecting the suburbs with the city centre, the 45 km long system runs on 2 lines with a total of 60 stations.
+It is an important means of public transport in Lille, along with buses and trams, and boasts an annual ridership of $99 million (2011).

 Lille Metro Timings, Frequency and Schedule

-The metro begins operations at around 05:00 am in the morning and runs till sometime after midnight.
-Usually, the last trains are between 00:00-00:45 am On Sundays and other holidays, things start a little bit later at 06:30 am.
-It is one of the quickest metro service in the world.
-With a maximum headway of just 8 minutes, during peak hours things go really quick, with a train literally every minute.
+The metro starts at around 05:00 in the morning and runs until just after midnight.
+Usually the last trains are between 00:00-00:45.
+On Sundays and other holidays it starts a little later at 06:30.
+It is one of the fastest metro services in the world.
+With a maximum journey time of just 8 minutes, rush hour is very busy, with a train running literally every minute.

 Lille Metro Fares, Tickets and Cards

-Travelling in public transportation in Lille is convenient, partly because of their ‘Pass Pass System’ in operation.
-There are primarily three options; Une Carte Personnelle, Une Carte Non Personnalisee and Un Ticket Rechargeable.
+Travelling by public transport in Lille is convenient, partly because of the ‘pass system’ in operation.
+There are three main options: Une Carte Personnelle, Une Carte Non Personnalisee and Un Ticket Rechargeable.

-The Une Carte Personnelle, provides access to all subscriptions and services provided by Transpole.
-This card allows one to load all subscriptions along with, casual titles provided by Transpole.
-One more advantage of it is that in case of theft it can be recovered for a maximum fee of 8 Euros.
-A personal pass costs 4 Euros.
+The Une Carte Personnelle gives access to all the subscriptions and services offered by Transpole.
+With this card, you can recharge all your subscriptions as well as the occasional titles provided by Transpole.
+Another advantage is that in the event of theft, it can be replaced for a maximum fee of 8 euros.
+A personal card costs 4 euros.

-The Une Carte Non Personnalisee, allows one to load several titles, but titles only.
-An added perk of this card is that since it’s not registered, you can lend it to friends or family.
-A card costs 2 Euros.
+The Une Carte Non Personnalisee allows you to load several titles, but only titles.
+An additional advantage of this card is that it’s not registered, so you can lend it to friends or family.
+The card costs 2 euros.

-The Un Ticket Rechargeable, is for those people who use public transportation only occasionally.
-You can load a category of casual titles.
-It can be used multiple time and since it too, is not registered, you can lend it to anyone.
-It costs just 0.20 Euros, as first price purchase.
+The Un Ticket Rechargeable is for people who only use public transport occasionally.
+You can load a category of occasional tickets.
+It can be used several times and, as it is not registered, you can lend it to anyone.
+It costs only 0.20 euros, as a first purchase.

 Lille Metro Parking

-The city of Lille has adequate parking lots to make use of the park and ride facilities, that is offered by their public transportation.
-Primarily these spaces are available close to metro stations, bus stops and tram stations.
-One important thing to remember is that, vehicles cannot be left in the lots overnight.
+The city of Lille has plenty of car parks to take advantage of the park and ride facilities offered by its public transport system.
+These car parks are mainly located near metro, bus and tram stations.
+It is important to remember that vehicles cannot be left in the car parks overnight.

 Lille Metro Lines

-The Metro system of Lille serves as a connection between a number of suburbs and the city center.
-It forms an integral part of the multi-modal public transportation network in the city that covers almost the entire Metropolitan area of Lille.
-The Metro is operated along with trams and buses under the public transportation brand Transpole.
+Lille’s metro system connects a number of suburbs to the city centre.
+It is an integral part of the city’s multimodal public transport network, which covers almost the entire Lille conurbation.
+The metro, together with trams and buses, is operated under the public transport brand Transpole.

-The second of the two Metro lines was completed and opened to commuters in 1989 while the first one had been in operation since 1984.
-Line 1 covers a distance of nearly fourteen kilometers and is served by eighteen stops along the route.
-Line 2, on the other hand, was further extended upto the Belgian border in 2000, making it a route covering a distance of thirty-two kilometers with as many as forty-three stops along the length of the journey.
+The second of the two metro lines was completed and opened to commuters in 1989, while the first has been in operation since 1984.
+Line 1 covers a distance of almost fourteen kilometres and has eighteen stations along the route.
+Line 2, on the other hand, was extended to the Belgian border in 2000 and now covers a distance of thirty-two kilometres with as many as forty-three stops along the way.